PGDE Secondary (Home Economics)

 You can read more about the teaching staff on this course at the bottom of this page.
 Please note that teaching staff is subject to change.

-- Reflective and Critical Practice (Placement modules) (40 credits): This module has a particular focus on Professional Values and the Roles and Responsibilities required of a teacher in relation to the new 2021 GTCS Standards (SPR).
-This Module is Assessed by observation of teaching practice in Schools at SCQF Level 10 and through your maintaining an e-portfolio of evidence-based practice.
+- Reflective and Critical Practice (Placement modules) (40 credits): This module has a particular focus on your achieving the GTCS Standard for Provisional Registration.
+This module is Assessed by observation of teaching practice in Schools at SCQF Level 10 and through your maintaining an e-portfolio of evidence-based practice.

 - Home Economics in the 21st Century (40 credits): This module aims to equip you with the skills to teach practical food and textiles lessons within Home Economics Departments in a Secondary School context and to engage critically with research to inform your approaches to transformative learning in schools.
-Assignments are research based and one is a Presentation, with the other being a written submission.
-Both elements must be passed to achieve this Module.
+Assignments are research based and one is a recorded presentation, the other an essay.
+Both elements must be passed to achieve this module.

-- Education: Theory, Practice & Research (1) (20 credits): This module will develop your critical and reflective skills in the context of classroom-based research and enquiry through building a literature review as a focus for your practice-based research.
+- Education: Theory, Practice & Research (1) (20 credits): This module will develop your critical and reflective skills in the context of classroom-based research and enquiry through your producing a literature review as a focus for your practice-based research.

 Careers and working as a teacher